 Research has shown that perfectionism is related to a number of psychological diagnoses, including anxiety disorders, depression, and eating disorders.
 Perfectionism is also seen as a risk factor for suicide.
-In addition to psychological problems, being a perfectionist is also related to physical health problems.
-Heart disease, for example, in higher in people who identify as perfectionists.
+In addition to psychological problems, being a perfectionist is correlated with physical health problems.
+Heart disease, for example, is higher in people who identify as perfectionists.

 How is perfectionism treated?